Khantzinhrin/PortfolioUpdate/README.md

 🌟 Khant Zin Hein — Portfolio

 Welcome to my personal portfolio website!
 This project showcases my web development skills, personal projects, and achievements.
-It’s fully built using PHP, with a focus on clean design, performance, and simplicity.
+It’s  built using React, with a focus on clean design, performance, and simplicity.

 🚀 About the Project